vanessacor/my-site/content/experiments/CashRegister.md

 #### What I would do differently:

+- this is defenitly a work in progress.
-- I would had more features, like the possibility to edit an item, to add categories.
+- I will have more features, like the possibility to edit an item, to add categories.